halcyonmobile/halcyon-custom-gradle-publish-plugin/README.md

 *Latest version:*![Latest release](https://img.shields.io/github/v/release/halcyonmobile/halcyon-custom-gradle-publish-plugin)

 ### Add plugin to your dependencies
+- add your github access to your global .bash_profile:
+GITHUB_USERNAME, GITHUB_TOKEN
-- add your bintray access to your global gradle.properties: bintray_username, bintray_password
+- add your bintray access to your global .bash_profile: bintray_username, bintray_password
 - in your top-level build.gradle add the following setup to access halcyon gradle plugins and add the publish plugin:
 ```groovy